-Please learn more about the process below and review the presentation from the National Insulation Association on their energy audit for the State of Montana.
+Please learn more about the process below and review this presentation from the National Insulation Association: The Power of Insulation.
 For more information about the program, click on the logo to the right.

-1. An energy appraisal first involves an onsite facility walk-through by one of our certified insulation energy appraisers (see list below), who will gather data on the insulated and uninsulated piping, ductwork, and equipment.
+1. An energy appraisal first involves an onsite facility walk-through by one of our certified insulation energy appraisers, who will gather data on the insulated and uninsulated piping, ductwork, and equipment.
 The customer can determine the extent of the audit – the entire facility or maybe just the boiler room.

 2. Back at the office, the analysis process begins.
 Using 3e Plus software, the appraiser will determine actual Btu losses and greenhouse gas emission levels for each system and piece of equipment.